DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/30 Filter and Search Data.md

 ---

 Run the code and enter a value in a filter row cell or the search panel.
-Grid data is filtered according to this value.
+Data is filtered according to this value.